ErinZ1234567890/lecture_notes/README.md

 - Using `Iterators` to iterate over Data Structures
 - `toArray()` method can be used to put data from Data Structures into a corresponding array.

--Example code
+- Example code
-	-note: The `HashSet` had numbers printed out of order
+	- note: The `HashSet` had numbers printed out of order
-	-note: The `TreeSet` had numbers printed in increasing order
+	- note: The `TreeSet` had numbers printed in increasing order
-	-note: `ArrayDeque` is used for both the stack and queue.
+	- note: `ArrayDeque` is used for both the stack and queue.
 	- the key difference is that:
 		- the queue utilized FIFO (`pollFirst()`)
 			- resulted in printing values in the SAME order they were added to the queue